Endy Chávez: Venezuelan Professional Baseball League

 Chávez played for 19 seasons in the Venezuelan Professional Baseball League, all of them with Navegantes del Magallanes.

 Post-playing career

+New York Mets

-In February 2019, Chávez returned to the Mets organization and was announced as a new coach for the Brooklyn Cyclones, the team's Class A-Short Season affiliate.
-For the 2020 season, he was named the bench coach of the Class A-Advanced St. Lucie Mets.
+In February 2019, Chávez returned to the Mets organization and was announced as a new coach for the Brooklyn Cyclones, the team's Low–A affiliate.
+For the 2020 season, he was named the bench coach of the High–A St. Lucie Mets.
 Following the 2022 season, the Mets announced that they would not be bringing Chávez back as a minor league coach.

+Chavez served as the first base coach for the Tiburones de La Guiara of the Venezuelan league, from the start of the 2023-24 winter ball season, through the 2024 Caribbean Series.

+Tecolotes de los Dos Laredos

+On January 8, 2024, Chávez was hired to serve as the hitting coach for the Tecolotes de los Dos Laredos of the Mexican League.
+He was fired by the club on May 17.

 Personal life

 Chávez had a daughter, Joendys, with Joelis Molina on August 5, 2009 in Seattle.
 In the years following her birth, Chávez and Molina engaged in an international custody battle in the courts of Venezuela and the United States, ultimately concluding when Judge Jose L. Linares of the United States District Court for the District of New Jersey ordered that Joendys be returned to her mother in Venezuela pursuant to the Hague Convention on the Civil Aspects of International Child Abduction.

 Chávez married his wife, Patrice, on September 15, 2015, in Emerson, New Jersey where the couple was then residing.